wp-plugins/wp-classified/README.txt

 - users can send an Ad to a friend.
 - fixed search problem
 - fixed to image showing by editing and setting.
-- added the default value for
+- added two directory within the “/images” directory cpcc and topic.
+You will need to make the folders writable (chmod 777).

 Admin Side
 - expiration notice reminders to users (The work is Not Finished!)